When it comes to digital marketing, SEO is considered one of the most valuable tactics as well as one of the most complex.

 Challenge 3: Clients Who Want Quick Fixes

 Another common challenge marketers face is dealing with clients who expect quick fixes or immediate results.
 Unlike paid search, organic results take time to show results.
+There are no quick solutions for quality SEO, these types of fixes have no real long term value.

 I like to tell clients to think of paid search like investing in the stock market: you can move money quickly and see gains or losses in almost real-time.
 While SEO is like putting money in a mutual fund: slowly growing at a steady rate.